hafslundnett/hdd-style/styleguide/lib/small-menu.md

 category: Components
 ---

 A small menu can hold a list of choices.
-It can be hidden and shown on hover/active state.
+It can be hidden and shown on the hover and active state.

 ## Small menu
 `hdd-small-menu`

-Clicking the cog toggles the is-active state of the small meny.
+Clicking the icon toggles the is-active state of the small menu.

 ```small-menu.html
 <div class="hdd-small-menu">